hammadaliahmad/Adversial-Input-Toolkit/README.md

   generator asks for strict JSON and strips markdown fences, but a malformed case from the model is skipped (logged as `Malformed_Case_Missing_<field>`) rather than crashing the run.
+- AI generation for custom payloads depends on strength of model and has not been completely verified for its accuracy and is proof of concept at current state.

 ---